0xc60f/0xc60f.github.io/src/content/blog/basic-counting-bot.md

 Keep in mind that this bot will only stay online as long as your terminal is open.
 If you want to keep it online 24/7, you'll need to use a hosting service like [Oracle Cloud](https://www.oracle.com/cloud/free/), [Google Cloud](cloud.google.com), or [Amazon AWS](aws.amazon.com).
 All these services are reliable and are free or cost very little, but I'd recommend doing your own research and finding the best server provider for you.
-Please do NOT use Heroku or Replit for hosting your bot, they have MANY issues which I covered in another article.
+Please do NOT use Heroku or Replit for hosting your bot, they have MANY issues which I covered in [another post](/posts/dont-use-free-hosting-services-for-the-love-of-god).

 ## Conclusion